tud-amt/tud-amt.github.io/content/publication/2026-raga-autoreg/index.md

 ---
-title: Solution and precipitation based radical polymerization of renewable vinyl lactones in renewable solvents
+title: Autoregressive Modelling and Synthetic Generation of High-Fidelity, Statistically Equivalent 3D Microstructures for As-Manufactured Misalignments in Fiber-Reinforced Composites

 # Authors
 # A YAML list of author names
 # If you created a profile for a user (e.g. the default `admin` user at `content/authors/admin/`),
 # write the username (folder name) here, and it will be replaced with their full name and linked to their profile.
 authors:
-- Dimitrios Apostolidis
-- William E Dyer
+- Mohamad A. Raja
 - Clemens
-- Baris Kumru
+- Boyang Chen

 # Author notes (such as 'Equal Contribution')
 # A YAML list of notes for each author in the above `authors` list
 author_notes: []

-date: '2025-01-01'
+date: '2026-01-01'

 # Date to publish webpage (NOT necessarily Bibtex publication's date).
-publishDate: '2026-09-23T14:47:07.666892Z'
+publishDate: '2026-09-24T08:14:33.459020Z'

 # Publication type.
 # A single CSL publication type but formatted as a YAML list (for Hugo requirements).
 publication_types:
-- article-journal
+- manuscript

 # Publication name and optional abbreviated publication name.
-publication: '*RSC advances*'
+publication: ''
 publication_short: ''

 doi: ''